hebaek/tesc-art/README.md

 random <target>
 ```

-The specian chain `boot` is the only one started automaticlly, you should probably only use this to start the _real_ chains.
+The special chain `boot` is the only one started automaticlly, you should probably only use this to start the _real_ chains.

 ## Licence